Spring is sprung, the grass is ris, and… holy crap, is that snow on the forecast?

 Despite the unseasonable weather, there are still plenty of signs around me that point to the fact that spring is on its way.

-And this morning, I defiantly retrieved my bike from a very cold garage and rode to work for the first time in months, and treated the chill breeze that stung at my cheeks as I crossed the Don Valley bridge as encouragement to pedal faster.
+And this morning, I defiantly retrieved my bike from a very cold garage and rode to work for the first time in months.
+The chill breeze that stung at my cheeks as I crossed the Don Valley bridge was just encouragement to keep going and pedal faster, rather than turn around and admit defeat.

 It’s coming.
 And I’m ever so ready.